mbriggs/old-emacs.d/README.md

 >>"The reasonable man adapts himself to Emacs; the unreasonable one persists in trying to adapt Emacs to himself.
 Therefore all progress depends on the unreasonable man."
 _- G.B.
 Shaw_

+>> "Compared to Emacs Wizards, graphical-IDE users are the equivalent of amateur musicians, pawing at their instrument with a sort of desperation.
+An IDE has blinking lights and pretty dialogs that you can't interact with properly, and gives newbies a nice comfortable sense of control.
+But that control is extremely crude, and all serious programmers prefer something that gives them more power."
+_- Steve Yegge_

 Install
 -------